 The Institute's work encompasses three inter-related areas of activity.

-The Whitlam Institute is custodian of the Whitlam Prime Ministerial Collection, under the stewardship of the University of Western Sydney Library.
+The Whitlam Institute is custodian of the Whitlam Prime Ministerial Collection, under the stewardship of Western Sydney University Library.
 The Collection includes books, papers and memorabilia gifted by Mr Whitlam and other donors.
 This nationally significant Collection has been catalogued and digitised and is available as an e-collection for researchers, scholars and members of the public.
 The Whitlam Institute is committed to making this rich collection as open and accessible as possible.

 The Whitlam Institute Program is the umbrella for a wide range of public policy activities through which it seeks to promote dialogue and debate, to inform and educate, to conduct applied policy research and, where the evidence allows, to advocate for change.
 This is now a substantial program in a number of policy domains, including: education, contemporary economic challenges, Australian democracy and political participation, human rights and public life.
 The Institute conducts and commissions original research, presents public policy forums, symposia and public lectures, and regularly publishes on these issues of importance to our national life.